Ghepes/zero-media-wordpress/README.md

 WordPress ZERO external images content for WordPress end WooCommerce or Wpbakery, Elementor, Slider Revolution and many others.
 Add External Links art ".jpg, .jpeg, .png .svg, .ico .mp4, .gif, .mp3, .pdf, .webp, .video "
-With each transformed external image, you help your web page and visitors to manage the web page much more easily With each image transformed externally with Wordpress plugins ZERO - "External Image Replacer Wromo" Guarantees much more speed on https://pagespeed.web.dev/
+With each transformed external image, you help your web page and visitors to manage the web page much more easily With each image transformed externally with Wordpress plugins ZERO - "Zero Image Wordpress" Guarantees much more speed on https://pagespeed.web.dev/

 == Description ==

-The "External Image Replacer Wromo" plugin is a powerful tool designed for WordPress websites.
+The "Zero Image Wordpress" plugin is a powerful tool designed for WordPress websites.
 Its replacer to Zero images to all plugins theat ar us Media Librey in WordPress and WooCommerce.

 ZERO IMAGE WORDPRESS - Allows replacing media library images with external images URLs and Replace all image to WordPress Media end olso from Elementor, WPBakery Page Builder, Slider Revolution and all other plugins to brings wordpress to Zero image, a new era of wordpress with spectacular speed of Zero image Wordpress, you can add the coolest images you want in CDNs form